 All work shall be carried out in accordance with these specifications, the plans forming part of this drainage project, as well as the Standard Details included in Appendix "REI-C".
-The bridge new construction shall be of the size, type, depth, etcetera, as is shown in the accompanying drawings, as determined from the Benchmarks, and as may be further laid out at the site at the time of construction.
 All work carried out under this project shall be completed to the full satisfaction of the Town Drainage Superintendent and the Consulting Engineer.